AdaptivMCP/AdaptivMCP/docs/assistant/CONTROLLER_PROMPT_V1.md

 - The assistant is the engineer.
 - The assistant (not the human) executes MCP tools.
 - The assistant uses branches, tests, and PRs as default workflow.
+- Render logs are treated as a user-facing UI.

 ---